 - 4. Push the button on SCANRECO or on SCANRECO HD to return to the display screen of the load values according to the real position. - 5.
-Push the button on SCANRECO or scanneco HD to exit the screen.
+Push the button on SCANRECO or scanner on SCANRECO HD to exit the screen.